Table of content

 How often can you get a cortisone injection?

 Doctors limit the number of steroid injections to three or four per year.
-This depends on your overall health, level of pain, and any other therapies you’re having.
+The number of injections appropriate for you depends on your overall health, pain level, and any other therapies you’re having.

 Over time, pain relief with cortisone injections may become less effective.